kpchi/hackaguide/Pre-Planning/Food.md

 - Consider keeping non-vegetarian and vegetarian options separate.

-- Have labels in front of the food describing it, this reduces any confusion attendees might have and volunteers won't have to repeatedly answer the same question.
+- Have labels in front of the food describing it.
+This reduces any confusion attendees might have and volunteers won't have to repeatedly answer the same question.

----
-Snacks & Drinks
+## Snacks & Drinks
----

 And here come the nibbles and elixirs of life that keep hackers sustained when all else has passed.
 Hackers need energy to sustain when they're working and staying up all-night, so remember to get high-energy items!
 But that doesn't mean only providing Redbull, there are high-energy fruits as well like bananas and pears.
 Below is a list of things you can consider.